Ericsson/ered/README.md

 * `#{msg_type := cluster_slots_error_response, response := any()}` is sent when
   there was an error updating the cluster slot-to-node mapping.

-Messages about the connection to a specific node are on the following form:
+Messages about the connection to a specific node are in the following form:

 ```Erlang
 #{msg_type := MsgType,